Ray Bradbury’s Magic Cabinet: Why Clutter Clearing is Overrated for Artists

 But is fabulous brain-stimulating stuff becoming an endangered species?

 We live in a time when simplifying our spaces is all the rage.

 And yes, I agree, it’s great to let go of what no longer serves you.

 So my point here is don’t be shamed into throwing all your babies out with all your bathwaters.

-Critics called Ray Bradbury eccentric and a bad housekeeper, but he didn’t care what others thought of him.
+Critics called Ray Bradbury eccentric and a lousy housekeeper, but he didn’t care what others thought of him.

-Know that like Bradbury, there is a method to your madness when it comes to objects and the state of your workspace.
+Know that, like Bradbury, there is a method to your madness regarding objects and the state of your workspace.

-Children (and adults whose child is still alive within them) have the courage to proudly put their fascinations on display.
+Children (and adults whose child is still alive within them) have the courage to put their fascinations on display proudly.

 Ray Bradbury’s assertiveness, playfulness, and self-regard made him independent enough to create and enjoy a liminal place packed with meaningful objects to work and dream in.